Be Wary of Cancer 'Cures'

 Talk to Your Doctor

 If you're interested in trying an untraditional remedy, talk with your doctor first.
-She can help you understand if it might help and make sure it won't lead to dangerous side effects.
+They can help you understand if it might help and make sure it won't lead to dangerous side effects.
 And it's important to keep the lines of communication open with your doctor.
 One study found that people with cancer who used alternative remedies were more likely to refuse the treatment their doctor recommended.